paulahemsi/push_swap/README.md

 * implementation of my first intuitive sorting algorithm

-* studing big O notation and sorting algorithms
+* studying big O notation and sorting algorithms

-* implementation of a sorted array to have as reference
+* implementation of a sorted array to keep as reference

 ## study_resources